tonaljs/tonal/README.md

 #### Bundle size

-`@tonaljs/tonal` includes all published modules.
+`tonal` includes all published modules.

-Although the final bundle it is small (~10kb minified and gzipped), you can reduce bundle sizes even more by installing the modules individually, and importing only the functions you need:
+Although the final bundle it is small, you can reduce bundle sizes even more by installing the modules individually, and importing only the functions you need.

+Note that individual modules are prefixed with `@tonaljs`.
+For example:

 ```bash
 npm i @tonaljs/note